• Home

 Educational Psychology Assessment

-Educational Psychology assessments provide a detailed understanding of how a child or young person thinks, learns, and copes with the demands of school and daily life.
-These assessments offer clarity, practical recommendations, and guidance for families, educators, and professionals working with the young person.
+Educational psychology assessments offer a comprehensive understanding of how a child or young person thinks, learns, and manages the challenges of school and everyday life.
+These psychological assessments provide clarity, practical recommendations, and valuable guidance for families, educators, and professionals working with those facing learning difficulties.

-Individuals can access HCPC-registered Educational Psychologists with experience across both local authority and private settings, delivering comprehensive, high-quality assessments.
+Individuals can access independent HCPC-registered educational psychologists who have experience in both local authority and private settings, ensuring thorough and high-quality assessments.

 What Clinician Assess